-Speaking about a brew, we witnessed a distressing situation – someone broke in at night into a fellow traveler’s car that was camping next to us and took a box of beer and passports (it was an overseas tourist).
+Speaking about a brew, we witnessed a distressing situation – someone broke in at night into a fellow traveller’s car that was camping next to us and took a box of beer and passports (it was an overseas tourist).
 Thankfully his passport was returned to the reception, but the whereabouts of the stolen beer remain unknown.

 Please fix: As I mentioned in my previous post, also Coober Pedy is in a so-called dry zone and alcohol restrictions are in place.
-What it means there are strict hours when you can buy take away alcohol, we will be asked for identity and you cannot have an open bottle or consume alcohol in public places.
+What it means is there are strict hours when you can buy take away alcohol, we will be asked for identification and you cannot have an open bottle or consume alcohol in public places.
 Additionally, the Coober Pedy Caravan Park is locked at night for security reasons.

 Breakaways Conservation Park

 Our next destination for the day was Breakaways Conservation Park and the dog fence located 32 km from Coober Pedy.
 This wasn’t any dog fence, but a 5,300 km long, two meters high barrier preventing dingo dogs from crossing over to the pasture fields.
 In the past, this fence was over 9000km long!

-From the Breakaways lookout we were able to see two outcrops called – Caste and Salt & Pepper.
-What was interesting we had to get a permit from the information center to see Breakaways.
+From the Breakaways lookout, we were able to see two outcrops called – Caste and Salt & Pepper.
+What was interesting was we had to get a permit from the information centre to see Breakaways.
 The land is owned by Antakirinja Matu-Yankunytjatjara Aboriginal Corporation and it is under constant maintenance.
 When you are there you see only some rock formation and it is hard to believe that it is actually a conservation park that has real boundaries.

 The view was a bit like the scenery from a Looney Tunes cartoon Coyote and the Road Runner.
 Nell was delighted because she could throw stones into the abyss.
-At the end we had to take her away by force.
-Obviously Nell wanted to climb them all and we had to restrain her quickly as this is the Aboriginal land and respect for sacred places was necessary.
+In the end, we had to take her away by force.
+Obviously, Nell wanted to climb them all and we had to restrain her quickly as this is the Aboriginal land and respect for sacred places was necessary.